TIBCOSoftware/bw6-plugin-maven/README.md

 NOTE: Whenever you execute {project_loc} specific goals, you should select your ".application" project in studio OR, from terminal point it to ".application" project folder, and, whenever you execute {workspace_loc} specific goals from terminal, you should point to your workspace OR, from studio you can just directly Run your goals without selecting ".application" project.

  - Incase authentication token expired, you can execute logout and login goals.
- - Its recommended to execute cf:login goal before execution of any other cf goals.
+ - Its recommended to execute c:login goal before execution of any cf goals.
  - 'Package' goal is standard Maven goal, which is independent of cf-maven-plugin and can be executed to create application 'EAR'
  - Since all ${workspace_loc} specific goals are fired from your workspace location (having parent/root pom.xml), so, make sure before executing any such goals like cf:push, you are aware about which ".application" project is getting pushed on PCF.

 i.
-In the Goal enter the Goal to be executed.
+In the 'Goal' enter the goal to be executed.
 The goal can be any standard PCF commands like cf:push, cf:start, cf:delete etc. for more goals you can view this link - http://docs.run.pivotal.io/buildpacks/java/build-tool-int.html

+ - Please make sure to prefix 'initialize' before all your cf goals.
+So in goal you should enter - 'initialize cf:push'
+ - Also make sure to add parameter - 'property.file' as name and the value as path to your pcf properties file ie. '../pcfprod.properties'.
+If you don't specify any parameter then, by default it will pick from pcfdev.properties.

 j.
 Goal "cf:push" will also create EAR file in the target folder under the Application project and will also push the same on PCF - 'Refresh' your project using the right-click menu if this folder is not visible.

 k.
-You can also do cf:push from your maven terminal, using maven commands like - mvn cf:push [-Dcf.appname=APPNAME] [-Dcf.path=PATH] [-Dcf.url=URL] [-Dcf.no-start=BOOLEAN]
+You can also do cf:push from your maven terminal or from CI Server(Jenkins etc), using maven commands like - mvn initialize cf:push -Dproperty.file=../pcfprod.properties (you can specify any other pcf properties file as value to parameter property.file)

 l.
 Similarly you can try other goals, by creating new Maven Run Configurations for different goals.